GOD’S RESTORATION ARMY

 By refocusing or resetting his mind on the faithfulness and goodness of the LORD his God!

-That is how to strengthen yourself in the LORD your God when you are in a distress!
+That is how to strengthen yourself in the LORD your God when you are in distress!

-Sadly, many believers today, unlike David, only stop at weeping and mourning over their losses, defeats, failures or tragedies in life.
-They would not strengthen themselves in the LORD their God by looking away from the losses, ruins, defeats, failures or tragedies they could see in the natural realm to focus and meditate on God’s love, faithfulness, kindness and power towards them just as David did.
+Sadly, many believers today, unlike David, only stop at weeping and mourning over their losses, defeats, failures, or tragedies in life.
+They would not strengthen themselves in the LORD their God by looking away from the losses, ruins, defeats, failures, or disasters they could see in the natural realm to focus and meditate on God’s love, faithfulness, kindness, and power towards them just as David did.

-Having received the divine mandate and marching orders to pursue the Amalekites troop and recover all that the troop had taken captive and carry away from them, David and six hundred men set out in pursuit.
+David and six hundred men set out in pursuit, having received the divine mandate and marching orders to pursue the Amalekites’ troop and recover all that the troop had taken captive and carry away from them.

 The Church today needs such men!

-During the Dark Ages of the Church when the Church leadership allied herself with the world, Satan did exactly what the Amalekites did to Ziklag when David and his men allied themselves with the Philistines.
+During the Dark Ages of the Church, when the Church leadership allied herself with the world, Satan did precisely what the Amalekites did to Ziklag when David and his men joined themselves with the Philistines.

 Sound doctrines of Christ were replaced with vain and empty fables, traditions, and religious rites.
 Many of God’s servants also began to burn and run with strange passions and selfish ambitions.

-Obviously, there is still need for further and deeper reformation in the Church today.
-Therefore, God is raising a new breed of believers without greed to put out every strange fire of false teachings in the Church, to deliver the captives of the devil, and to recover all the lost souls, spiritual truths and territories.
+There is still a need for further and more profound reformation in the Church today.
+Therefore, God is raising a new breed of believers without greed to put out every strange fire of false teachings in the Church, to deliver the captives of the devil, and to recover all the lost souls, spiritual truths, and territories.

-Beloved, what are you going to do about the invasion, intrusion or incursion of false teachers and prophets into the Church with strange and demonic doctrines that promote division, worldliness, greediness, ungodliness, carnality and lusts?
+Beloved, what will you do about the invasion, intrusion, or incursion of false teachers and prophets into the Church with strange and demonic doctrines that promote division, worldliness, greediness, ungodliness, carnality, and lusts?

 Are you just going to take sides with the devil to cast stones of accusation and blame on Church leaders as unwise people wanted to do to David in those days?

 It is not enough to weep and mourn over the present terrible spiritual and moral condition of the Church.
-David and his men didn’t just weep and mourn over the tragedy that had befallen them.
+David and his men didn’t just cry and grieve over the tragedy that had befallen them.
 They also took some decisive actions as directed by God.

-God is raising in our generation an army of restoration, an apostolic people, a new company of reformers, to pursue and recover all the spiritual truths and legacies that were lost during the dark ages of the Church.
+God is raising an army of restoration in our generation and apostolic people, a new company of reformers, to pursue and recover all the spiritual truths and legacies lost during the dark ages of the Church.

-This rising God’s restoration army will not stop at any brooks of personal comfort, but will press forward until there is a mighty revival or reformation in the Church that will usher in a great harvest of lost souls into God’s kingdom and also prepare a glorious Church for Christ.
+This rising God’s restoration army will not stop at any brooks of personal comfort.
+Still, it will press forward until a mighty revival or reformation in the Church will usher in a great harvest of lost souls into God’s kingdom and prepare a glorious Church for Christ.

-Friend, let us arise today like the mighty men of David from our brooks of personal comfort to give ourselves continually to evangelism or soul-winning, to spiritual warfare, to intercession, to exhortation and propagation of the wholesome word, teaching or doctrine of Christ.
+Friend, let us arise today like the mighty men of David from our brooks of personal comfort to give ourselves continually to evangelism or soul-winning, to spiritual warfare, to intercession, exhortation, and propagation of the wholesome word, teaching or doctrine of Christ.

 These are the days of battles.
-We must not be like the children of Ephraim who being armed and carrying bows, yet turned back in the day of battle (Psa.
+Therefore, we must not be like Ephraim’s children, armed and carrying bows yet turned back in the day of battle (Psa.
 78:9).

 Many souls and destinies are at stake.
-Therefore, you should not be at ease in Zion, watching the incursion of the devil and his agents into the Church.
+Naturally, therefore, you should not be at ease in Zion, watching the incursion of the devil and his agents into the Church.

 God is saying to you today, “Pursue, for you shall surely overtake them and without fail recover all.”
 (1 Sam.
 30:8 NKJV).

 Prayer: My Dear Heavenly Father, I praise You today for the Restoration Army you are raising now in the Church.
-I enrol today in Your end-time Restoration Army that will pursue, overtake and recover all the spiritual truths and legacies and souls and territories that the Church has lost, in Jesus’ name.
+I enroll today in Your end-time Restoration Army that will pursue, overtake, and recover all the spiritual truths and legacies, and souls and territories that the Church has lost in Jesus’ name.
 Amen.